 Robbery is also a property crime in Florida, but it differs from theft in that it involves the use or threat of force.
 Florida statute 812.13 defines robbery as the taking of money or property from another person while committing force or assault or making the victim believe that they may be subjected to either.

-How Can a Tampa Theft Defense Attorney Help?
+How Can a Tampa Theft Defense Lawyer Help?

 Like all property crimes, Florida law imposed severe punishments on those found guilty of theft.
 Not only can the charges be difficult to understand, but you are also up against a strong and often punitive law enforcement system.

-At Sulte Law Firm, Attorney Ryan Sulte will provide you with an informed and assertive defense.
+At Sulte Law Firm, theft defense lawyer Ryan Sulte will provide you with an informed and assertive defense.
 He understands the impact that a theft charge can have on your future and will ensure that your rights are not violated by prosecutors over-eager to secure a conviction.
 When dismissal of the charges is not possible, his goal is always to secure the best outcome for your case.